 The development environment must permit an efficient work in the project - editing, compiling, building, debugging and testing.
 Parallel and distributed development must also be supported, because the same components are to be developed and maintained at the same time on different platforms.
 This requires the use of a powerful Configuration Management (CM) tool, and definition of an advanced CM-process.

 The CM process support exists on two levels.
 First on the source-code level, where source-code files are under version management and binary files are built.
 The second level is the product integration phase.
 The product built must contain a consistent set of the component versions.
-For example, Figure 8 shows an inconsistent set of components.
+For example, Figure 6 shows an inconsistent set of components.
 The product version P1-V2 uses the component versions C1-V2 and C2-V2.
 At the same time the component version C1-V2 uses the component version C2-V1, an older version.
 Integrating different versions of the same component may cause unpredictable behavior of the product.

-Figure 8.
+Figure 6.
 An inconsistent component integration.

-Another important aspect of CM in developing reusable component is Change Management.
-Change management keeps track of changes on the logical level, for example error reports, and manages their relations with implemented physical changes (i.e. changes of source code, documentation, etc.).
+Another important aspect of CM in developing reusable components is Change Management.
+Change management keeps track of changes on the logical level, for example error reports, and manages their relations with implemented physical changes (i.e. changes of documentation, source code, etc.).
 Because change requests (for example functional requirements or error reports) come from different products, it is important to register information about the source of change requests.
 It is also important to relate a change request from one product to other products.
 The following questions must be answered: What impact can the implemented change have on other products?
-If en error appears in one product, does it appear in other products?
+If an error appears in one product, does it appear in other products?
 Possible implications must be investigated, and if necessary, the users of the products concerned must be informed.

 The development environment designated Software Development Environment (SDE) [8] is used in developing Advant products.
-It is an internally built program package, which encapsulates different tools, and provides support for parallel development.
-The CM tool, based on RCS [9] provides support for all CM disciplines, such as Change Management, WorkSpace Management, Build Management, etc. SDE runs on different platforms, with slightly modified functions.
+It is an internally-built program package which encapsulates different tools, and provides support for parallel development.
+The CM tool, based on RCS [10], provides support for all CM disciplines, such as change management, workSpace management, build management, etc. SDE runs on different platforms, with slightly modified functions.
 For example, the build process is based on Makefiles and autoconf on Unix platforms, while Microsoft Developer Studio with additional Project Settings is used on Windows NT.
 The main objective of SDE is to keep the source-code in one place under version control.
+Different versions of components are managed using baselines, and change requests.
+Change requests are also under version control, which gives a possibility of acquiring information useful for project follow-up, for every change from registration to implementation and release [9].

-Using baselines, and change requests, the different versions of components are managed.
-The whole development process is complex and requires an organized and planned support, but it is unavoidable for an efficient and successful development of and with reusable components.
+The whole development process is complex and requires organized and planned support, which is essential for efficient and successful development of reusable components and of applications using these.